Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 The core and its headers (directories include/psa and core) are copies of the relevant Mbed TLS files from the development branch without modifications.
-The CMake and Doxygen files are specific to the PSA-Crypto repository.
+The CMake and Doxygen files are specific to the TF-PSA-Crypto repository.

 Almost all files in docs, programs, scripts and tests are just copies of Mbed TLS files from the development branch.

 ### Build system
-A fair amount of projects rely on the CMake build system to integrate Mbed TLS thus PSA-Crypto provides a CMake based build system as well.
+A fair amount of projects rely on the CMake build system to integrate Mbed TLS thus TF-PSA-Crypto provides a CMake based build system as well.
 Each build system is a significant amount of work thus the plan to just have a CMake build system.

 ### Configuration
 The build-time configuration information header is `include/psa/build_info.h`.